Nikkei reporters test drive BYD electric SUV Nikkei Chinese Website

 After the test drive, the reporter felt that the performance of the BYD vehicle itself is enough to compete with the pure electric vehicles of Japanese car companies.
 In Japan, BYD’s brand still lacks popularity, and the key to selling well will be the price.

-Nissan’s Ariya has a minimum price of 5.39 million yen, and SUBARU’s “SOLTERRA” has a minimum price of 5.94 million yen, but the price of ATTO 3 (Chinese name: Yuan PLUS) in China is about 140,000 to 170,000 yuan in July (About 2.8 million to 3.5 million yen, the actual selling price after enjoying the subsidy).
+Nissan’s Ariya has a minimum price of 5.39 million yen, and SUBARU’s “SOLTERRA” has a minimum price of 5.94 million yen, but the price of ATTO 3 (Chinese name: Yuan PLUS) in China is regarding 140,000 to 170,000 yuan in July (About 2.8 million to 3.5 million yen, the actual selling price following enjoying the subsidy).
 Some analysts believe that BYD’s price in Japan will also be controlled at around 4 million yen.

 In addition, the exterior of ATTO 3 is available in 5 colors including blue and red, but there is only 1 color tone for the interior, and no original options are available.
 There will be no price increase caused by adding accessories, and the price system is clear at a glance.